Fardeenhimself/Basic_JS_Projects/README.md

 #Random number generates random numbers.

 #The temparature folder is a simple application that converts temperature from one unit to another.

+#The Black Jack project is a javascript game of Black Jack.
+It uses most of javascript logics needed for a beginner.